anisriva/dbJoins/README.md

 Here are some key points:

-- The method will take 2 datasets and the joining key and return after the operation return a joined DataSet.
+- The method will take 2 datasets and the joining key and return a joined DataSet.
-- The fundamental data structure that we will use for joining the data sets will be a hash map or in our case a python dictionary.
+- The fundamental data structure that we will use for joining the data sets will be a hash map and in this case a python dictionary.
   The idea is to store left and right data with the common key.

 ```python
 joiner_dict = { "key" : ([Left DataSet] , [Right DataSet]) }
 ```

-- If both the sets have 1:1 relationship then for each key we will have just one tuple for both list of datasets; but if we have low cardinility on the key columns in either of the datasets then we will end up having more than one tuples (cross join)
+- If both the sets have 1:1 relationship for the key columns then for each key we will have just one tuple for both list of datasets in our dictionary; but if we have low cardinility on the key columns in either of the datasets then we will end up having more than one tuples.

-  Lets recap on the data:
+  Lets recap on the data to understand it better.

 ```python
 emp_data = [